corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/finality-flow-recovery.md

     parent: corda-enterprise-4-10-cordapps-flows
 tags:
 - flow
+- two
+- phase
 - finality
 - recovery
 title: Finality Flow Recovery
-weight: 20
+weight: 45
 ---

 # Finality Flow Recovery

-[Two Phase Finality](two-phase-finality.md) introduces a new transaction status of `MISSING_NOTARY_SIG` to denote a transaction has not yet been fully finalised, and stores additional recovery metadata upon storing an un-notarised transaction to include:
+[Two Phase Finality](two-phase-finality.md) introduces recovery metadata and a new transaction status of `MISSING_NOTARY_SIG` to denote that a transaction has not yet been fully finalised.
+The protocol stores the additional flow transaction recovery metadata upon initially recording an un-notarised transaction.
+This metadata is used to enable **initiator** and **receiver** recovery should a flow fail at some point within the finality protocol.

-  - initiator of finality flow (i.e. as a `CordaX500Name`)
+Specifically, the `FinalityFlow` initiator stores:

+- Corda X500 name of **initiator** party
+- list of Corda X500 names of **other parties** we share the transaction with (these include participants on the transaction contract plus any additional sessions passed into FinalityFlow, such as **observer** nodes)
 - `StatesToRecord` status (defaulting to `ONLY_RELEVANT`).
-Recall this is an optional parameter that can be passed into the `FinalityFlow` constructor and determines whether states are recorded to the vault.
+Recall, this determines whether states are recorded in the vault for a node.

- - other participants to the finality flow, stored as a list of `CordaX500Name`
+The `ReceiveFinalityFlow` receiver stores:

+- Corda X500 name of initiator party
+- `StatesToRecord`

 The initiator of a `FinalityFlow` transaction will store all the above recovery metadata locally.
-Specifically, the list of participants is not shared across the network and is private only to the initiator.
+The list of participants is not shared across the network and is private only to the initiator.
-The receiver of a shared `FinalitFlow` transaction will only receive and record who the initiator is and the `StatesToRecord` status.
+The receiver of a shared `FinalityFlow` transaction will only receive and record who the initiator is and the `StatesToRecord` status.

 A Finality flow transaction is recoverable when its transaction status is `MISSING_NOTARY_SIG`.
-This could be at either or both of the Initiator and Receiver(s) sides.
-Depending on how far the finality protocol progressed before failure for a given participant:
+This could be at either or both of the Initiator and Receiver(s) sides, depending on how far the finality protocol progressed before failure at a given participant:

 - if the initiator reached a point whereby the transaction was successfully notarised, then recovery can be executed at either or both initiator and receiver sides:
-    - Where the initiator triggers recovery first, it will not be necessary for the receiver to perform the same.
+    - where the initiator triggers recovery first, it will not be necessary for the receiver to perform the same.
-    - where the receiver trigger recovery first, then the initiator must also follow (only if it also failed after the notarisation step).
+    - where the receiver triggers recovery first, then the initiator must also follow (only if it also failed after the notarisation step).
-- otherwise, recovery must be triggered from the initiator side only.
+- if notarisation hasn't yet taken place then recovery must be triggered from the initiator side only.

 {{< warning >}}

-Where there is a finality flow failure, it is possible to observe temporary ledger inconsistency.
+Finality flow failure typically leads to temporal ledger inconsistency.
 The following scenarios are possible with Two Phase Finality:
 - Initiator completes successfully and races ahead to use any output states from a previously finalised transaction before receivers of the original transaction have finalised (or failed prior to finalisation).